HP_Photo - stock.adobe.com

 While the project is still in the early stages, the Koch Industries-owned company started working with Infor’s data scientists a couple of months ago.
 They were provided with 10 years’ worth of maintenance-related work order histories for two refineries and created a model that predicted the time lines between those work orders to understand when the next ones were likely to fall due.
 Real-world cases are now being tested to see if the model has worked.

-While Lucas says that “getting the data into Coleman was easy”, what proved more testing was getting it into a fit state for use in the system.
+While Randall says that “getting the data into Coleman was easy”, what proved more testing was getting it into a fit state for use in the system.
 This involved pulling the requisite information together and ensuring it was clean enough to guarantee accurate outputs.

-“We’ve done clean-up reporting for a subset of the data but never on this scale, so we’ve had to introduce quality processes to ensure it was good enough to go into the machine learning model,” says Lucas.
+“We’ve done clean-up reporting for a subset of the data but never on this scale, so we’ve had to introduce quality processes to ensure it was good enough to go into the machine learning model,” says Randall.

 The next phase of the initiative will be to introduce sensors – as their cost comes down – that can recognise temperature shifts or other changes beyond “steady state” to provide a more holistic view of what is happening with the equipment.
 These sensors will eventually replace field workers, who will be reskilled to move into safer, higher-value data analysis work.

-“The idea is to plug enterprise asset management into the Coleman models and incorporate process and sensor data into a blended view that tells us about the health of the equipment and the situation with work orders, because the two together will help us realise our vision of predictive maintenance,” says Lucas.
+“The idea is to plug enterprise asset management into the Coleman models and incorporate process and sensor data into a blended view that tells us about the health of the equipment and the situation with work orders, because the two together will help us realise our vision of predictive maintenance,” says Randall.

 Standard Life Aberdeen – boosting sales conversion rates